 - Undertake assessments which reflect what happens in the workplace: there are no exams on this course

-- Choose to study at either our Derby or Chesterfield campuses, making the most of our exceptional learning facilities
+- Choose to study at either Derby or Chesterfield, making the most of our exceptional learning facilities

 - Build a strong platform for further postgraduate study if you wish to specialise in a profession like nursing, social work or teaching.